Ask AI

 Function: Regex replace

-• Text (STRING): The original text where you want to perform the replacement.
-This is the text that will be searched for the specified patterns.
+• Text: The original piece of text where you want to perform the replacement.
+This is a required input.

-• Result (STRING): This is the name of the variable where the final text, after all replacements have been made, will be stored.
-By default, this variable is named "RESULT".
+• Result: The name of the variable where the modified text (after all replacements have been made) will be stored.
+By default, this will be named "RESULT".

 • Inputs:

-• Replacement: `` (An empty string, effectively removing the matched characters)
+• Replacement: "" (An empty string, effectively deleting the matched characters)

 • Inputs: